aramisgithub/questpresentation/document.md

 - Mulan meets with the captain and is inspired by his ridiculing to be a better soldier

+- Mulan does not have a person that constantly guards her, while Odysseus does, which may indicate that Odysseus' struggles were much more difficult

 ## Odyssey

 - Athena, the Goddess of wisdom, crafts, and battle is Odysseus' guide.
 She